Light curves of time-dependent accretion disk in tidal disruption events: Conclusions

 So far we have only applied our model to the UV observations.
 Our accretion disk model has potential applications in explaining the soft X-ray emissions in TDEs, which are generally expected to come from the accretion disk.
-For further applications of our model in TDEs, other factors should be incorporated in our disk model, such as the outflows.
-In addition, we need to modify the photosphere model based on the results given by simulations (\cite{Qiao2025MNRAS.539.3473Q}, \cite{Jiang2014ApJ.796.106J}) and observations (\cite{Velzen2021ApJ}), in order to account for multi-band emissions in TDEs, including X-rays, UV and optical.
-This study will be done in detail in the future.
+When the radiation pressure instability occurs, $T_{\rm{eff}}$ in the inner disk typically changes about an order of magnitude.
+We therefore expect to apply the disk instability model to X-ray light curves that show large-scale variability.
+This study will be carried out in detail in future work.